zackse/taskforge/DESIGN.md

   - MongoDB
   - S3 / Object Storage
  - REST API Server built on tsk\_lib
- - GUI Frontends (QT is a likely choice)
+ - GUI Frontends (QT is a good choice)
  - Modifier statements on queries such as `LIMIT` or `ORDER BY`
  - Configurable canned queries
  - Task custom fields